NESTCollaboration/nest/README.md

 * **NuisParam**: an array currently located in line 43 of testNEST.cpp.
 	These change the mean light and charge yields of nuclear recoils (separately) as E-independent multiplicative factors.

+<a name="timig"></a>
+### Running with Pulse Timing

+In include/NEST/analysis.hh, the **useTiming** flag allows users to get S1 and S2 photon arrival times for each simulated event. useTiming=0 (default) will not return timing info.
+If verbosity=true and useTiming=1, running testNEST will create a file called
+"photon_times.txt" in the user's build directory with S1 and S2 top/bottom PMT arrival times for each event.
+If useTiming=2, approximated e-trains will be included for the output events.

+The script, "PulseShape.cpp", in the "examples" directory will take the photon_times.txt output, and calculate pulse shape parameters for each event in the file.
+This must be compiled separately from the other NEST executables.

+<a name="loop"></a>
+### Running loopNEST

+New as of v2.1.0, users have the ability to transform testNEST into _loopNEST_.
+This is declared via the **loopNEST** flag in include/NEST/analysis.hh . **Using loopNEST will change the functionality of all testNEST inputs** and therefor should only be used by experienced NEST users.
+The loopNEST event parameters are hard-coded into lines 70-140 of src/testNEST.cpp.

+loopNEST is a powerful tool that allows NEST to be iterated over many times, with different model parameters or detector parameters.
+In essence, the user can vary select NEST parameters over a loop of values, and in tandem with FIT mode of rootNEST (see below), get a best fit model to their provided data set.
+See arXiv:1910.04211 for an example in the literature where this is useful.

+A bash script, "loopNEST.sh" is provided in the examples directory.
+It serves as an example of how one would use loopNEST to find best-fit model parameters for a data set.

 <a name="tools"></a>
 ## Useful Tools and Examples